 Evolve, Evolve, Evolve Otherwise Decay at Your Own Peril

-You can utilize the brain in a conscious, differentiated manner so you can move easily and freely with patterns your brain is perfecting and changing.
+You can utilize the brain in a conscious, differentiated manner so you can move easily and freely with patterns your brain is changing and perfecting to move with greater ease.

-Somatics exercises uses a natural movement process (that we’ve known about since the time of Aristotle) in which today you play with conscious differentiated movement patterns that we’ve mapped out.
-It may be just the thing you can do to remain vital.
+Somatics exercises uses a natural movement process (that we’ve known about since the time of Hipocrates).
+Where today you play with conscious differentiated movement patterns that we’ve mapped out.

 Diversify your movement portfolio and find out for yourself what can happen.